echeran/smile-of-murugan/webbook/chapter17.md

 should be rather understood more generally and broadly as an “impact", for it was a diverse, far-reaching and long-term effect[^european-influence-indirect-long-term-effect] rather than individual, direct and absolutely decisive influence.
-On the other hand, it is significant, that--at least as far as we know at this stage of our knowledge—the strong “mainstream" out of which almost all if indeed not all modern Tamil prose developed was the one strong current of scholarly, commentary-like,
+On the other hand, it is significant, that—at least as far as we know at this stage of our knowledge—the strong “mainstream" out of which almost all if indeed not all modern Tamil prose developed was the one strong current of scholarly, commentary-like,